Assassination of Alfred François Bazin: French reaction

-As predicted by Nguyễn Thái Học, the French authorities reacted by apprehending all known members of the VNQDĐ that they could track down, including a young naturalized Frenchman named Léon Sanh.
+As predicted by Nguyễn Thái Học, the French authorities reacted by apprehending all known members of the VNQDĐ that they could track down, including a young naturalised Frenchman named Léon Sanh.
 Sanh confessed to the crime, but he later retracted it, claiming only to be a bystander.
-He later implicated Nguyen Văn Viên as his alleged accomplice.
+He later implicated Nguyễn Văn Viên as his alleged accomplice.
 Viên was then captured, but later committed suicide in prison.
 The sources disagree, but between three and four hundred men were rounded up.
 Of those seized, 36 were government clerks, 13 were officials in the French government, 36 were schoolteachers, 39 were merchants, 37 were landowners and 40 were military personnel.
 Eventually 78 men were convicted and sentenced to between five and twenty years in prison.
 Léon Sanh himself was acquitted.
 As a result of the arrests, the VNQDĐ leadership was severely depleted.
-Most of the Central Committee were captured, and Hoc and Nguyen Khac Nhu were among the few who managed to escape from the hideout at the Vietnam Hotel.
+Most of the Central Committee were captured, and Học and Nguyễn Khắc Nhu were among the few who managed to escape from the hideout at the Vietnam Hotel.

 The pressure under which the VNQDĐ was placed eventually led it to engage in overt violent struggle.
 This culminated in the Yên Bái mutiny of 1930, which resulted in a large section of the party being executed by the French authorities, decapacitating it as a major threat to the colonial order.